dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

 ## Where to Start?!

-🚀Start in your git repo for the project.
+🚀Start in your git repo for the project -- Please use the github classroom link provided in the Canvas assignment to create the repo automatically.

 🚀Open up Atom and create an index.html and a style.css file.